mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps:

-* Construct an initial Commit object with `updates`, `removes`, and `adds` fields populated from Proposals received during the current epoch, and empty `key_package` and `path` fields.
+* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and empty `key_package` and `path` fields.

-* Generate a provisional GroupContext object by applying the proposals referenced in the initial Commit object in the order provided, as described in
+* Generate a provisional GroupContext object by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
+Update proposals are applied first, followed by Remove proposals, and then finally Add proposals.
+Add proposals are applied in the order listed in the `proposals` vector, and always to the leftmost unoccupied leaf in the tree, or the right edge of the tree if all leaves are occupied.

-  {{proposals}}.
-First the list of update proposals, then the list of remove proposals, and last the list of add proposals.
-Add proposals are applied left to right: Each Add proposal is applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.
+  * Note that the order in which different types of proposals are applied should be updated by the implementation to include any new proposals added by negotiated group extensions.

 * Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be